-1) This letter may be revised only through the mutual agreement of both the Wardens and Vestry of Church and The Rev 2) The Clergy's tenure is to continue under this agreement, or under subsequent revisions of this agreement, until dissolved by mutual consent, or by arbitration and decision, as provided by the relevant Canons of the Episcopal Church and the Episcopal Diocese of Pittsburgh.
-Section I. Other Possible Agreements 1) All (or an agreed upon portion of) moving and travel expenses incurred in making the move from to shall be paid by Church.
-Moving expenses could include family travel, transporting household goods, reasonable temporary accommodations during the move, and an Incidental Expenses Allowance of up to two weeks compensation.
-2) The moving date shall be in the week of The Clergy shall begin duties in the parish no later than, unless delayed by advers circumstances.
-3) In the event of the Clergy's death, the Vestry agrees to continue payment of the Clergy's cast salary, and appropriate Health Insurance, to the Clergy's surviving direct dependents for a period of months.
-4) This letter may be revised only by mutual agreement at the time of the annual mutual ministr review, except that compensation and expenses revisions may be mutually agreed upon in separate budget process.
+1) This letter may be revised only through the mutual agreement of both the Wardens and Vestry of Church and The Rev. .

+2) The Clergy's tenure is to continue under this agreement, or under subsequent revisions of this agreement, until dissolved by mutual consent, or by arbitration and decision, as provided by the relevant Canons of the Episcopal Church and the Episcopal Diocese of Pittsburgh.

+Section I. Other Possible Agreements

+1) All (or an agreed upon portion of) moving and travel expenses incurred in making the move from to shall be paid by Church.
+Moving expenses could include family travel, transporting household goods, reasonable temporary accommodations during the move, and an Incidental Expenses Allowance of up to two weeks' compensation.

+2) The moving date shall be in the week of .
+The Clergy shall begin duties in the parish no later than , unless delayed by adverse circumstances.

+3) In the event of the Clergy's death, the Vestry agrees to continue payment of the Clergy's cash salary, and appropriate Health Insurance, to the Clergy's surviving direct dependents for a period of months.

+4) This letter may be revised only by mutual agreement at the time of the annual mutual ministry review, except that compensation and expenses revisions may be mutually agreed upon in a separate budget process.

-Agreement, either party may appeal for mediation to another mutually agreed upon third party, the Bishop remaining the final arbiter.
+5) If the Clergy and Vestry are in disagreement concerning interpretation of this Letter of Agreement, either party may appeal for mediation to or another mutually agreed upon third party, the Bishop remaining the final arbiter.

-6) All pay a ecome effective on . •
+6) All pay and benefits shall become effective on .

-• ts related Position Description, will be made part of the minutes wing its signing, and copies will be given to each new Vest
+This Letter of Agreement, and its related Position Description, will be made part of the minutes of the next Vestry meeting following its signing, and copies will be given to each new Vestry member.

 Date Clergy

 Senior Warden

-Reviewed Diocesan Directo or of Administration
+Reviewed Diocesan Director of Administration

 Approved Bishop